ministryofjustice/use-of-force/README.md

 ### Dependencies
 The app requires:
-* `Nomis Oauth2 Server` for authentication
+* `HMPPs Auth Service` for authentication
-* `elite2-api` to retrieve offender and prison information
+* `prison-api` to retrieve offender and prison information
 * It's own postgres DB to store report information
-* A REDIS instance for storing tokens
+* A REDIS instance for storing sessions

 ### Runing the app for development**